 - Select a convenient place.
 I mentioned using a kitchen or bathroom counter.
 You may also want to try a changing table or bed.
 Cover the area with a thick towel or waterproof pad if needed.

 - Get everything you will need ready before you start!
-The list includes warm water (of course), washcloth, alcohol pads, bath towel (with hood if you have one), clean diaper, any items you routinely use during a diaper change, and fresh clothes.
+The list includes warm water (of course), washcloth, bath towel (with hood if you have one), clean diaper, any items you routinely use during a diaper change, and fresh clothes.
 I do not recommend using soap or shampoo on babies this age.
 Newborns do not get sweaty or dirty except in the diaper area or if they spit up.
 Even these messes can be easily cleaned with water, which is so much better for most babies’ sensitive skin than soap.

-- Babies lose body heat very quickly, so make sure the room is warm — 75 to 80 degrees Fahrenheit is ideal.
+- Babies lose body heat very quickly, so make sure the room is warm.

 - Gently cradle your baby’s head in one hand and use the other hand to remove her clothing.
 Gently wash her with a soft, warm washcloth, and dry her off with a towel.
 Take time to admire her individual parts — all too often we bundle up our babies and never adore those precious feet or that soft bottom.
 If you like, you can wash one area at a time and put a fresh item of clothing on as soon as an area is washed and dried.
 This is not necessary unless you are in a chilly room.